kardenwort/.github/profile/README.md

 ## Who Can Benefit?

 ### Aiding Focus for Users with ADHD and Disabilities
 The modern world is filled with distractions.
 Language learning apps often compound this with complex interfaces and notifications.
-Kardenwort offers a focused, streamlined alternative:
+Kardenwort offers a focused, streamlined alternative to distracting apps:
-*   **Measurable Progress:** Learning is broken down into small, manageable steps—one card at a time.
-This provides a clear sense of accomplishment.
+*   **Measurable Progress:** Learning is broken down into small, manageable steps—one card at a time—providing a clear sense of accomplishment.
-*   **Gamified Feedback Loop:** The process of finding a new, complex word and "catching" it by adding a rule to your override file can be highly engaging, creating a positive hormonal feedback loop.
+*   **Gamified Feedback Loop:** The process of finding a complex word and "catching" it by adding a rule to your override file is highly engaging, creating a positive feedback loop.
 *   **Distraction-Free Environment:** Work offline, away from the noise of the internet.
 You can even print your decks and study on paper.
 *   **Set It and Forget It:** The system is designed to be configured once.
 You spend your time learning, not fiddling with settings in a complicated UI.
 *   **Auditory-Centered Learning:** We learn living languages.
 The cards are built around audio to prepare you for producing and understanding real speech.
 This also enhances reading comprehension, even when reading silently.